Universal Structure of Turbulent Radiative Mixing Layers

 The vertical momentum equation does attain steady state:

 where ${\cal R}_{zz} = \langle \delta u_z \, \delta (\rho u_z) \rangle$ is the vertical turbulent compressive stress.
-While negligible in incompressible flows~\cite{Tennekes1972}, ${\cal R}_{zz}$ is significant in TRMLs due to large density fluctuations from cooling-driven compression.
-The total vertical momentum flux—the sum of advective, turbulent, and thermal pressure—is conserved (panel [3,2] of Fig.~\ref{fig:mean_fluxes}).
+This term ${\cal R}_{zz}>0$, driven by cooling-driven compression, is absent in incompressible turbulence~\cite{Tennekes1972} and has not been included in prior analytic models.
+The total vertical momentum flux—the sum of advective, turbulent, and thermal pressures—is conserved (panel [3,2] of Fig.~\ref{fig:mean_fluxes}).
 A dip in $\langle p \rangle$ forms within the TRML, supported by ${\cal R}_{zz}>0$ from rising dense plumes and descending diffuse bubbles.
-The upstream thermal+ram pressure balances the downstream thermal pressure.
+The sum of thermal and advective pressure in the upstream balances the downstream thermal pressure, resulting in a density slightly larger than $\chi \rho_h$ in the downstream.

 The steady-state energy equation reads